White Sox vs. Mets Player Props Betting Odds

 Robert Stats

-- Robert will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .350 with two doubles, a home run and six RBI.
+- Robert hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .333 with a double, two home runs and six RBI.

 Robert Recent Games